 Containing one active ingredient, a 2% concentration of Ketoconazole, it’s technically a medicine.
 It’s one of few anti-dandruff shampoos approved to make healthcare claims i.e. to treat and prevent dandruff.

 The reason it’s so widely recommended is that it’s effective.
-Numerous studies demonstrate its efficacy in treating seb derm including a very recently published 2018 study [14] showed a 2% ketoconazole shampoo to dramatically improve symptoms of seb derm over 30 days of use – when used once every 3 or 4 days.
+Numerous studies demonstrate its efficacy in treating seb derm including a very recently published 2018 study [14] that showed a 2% ketoconazole shampoo dramatically improved symptoms of seb derm over 30 days of use – when used once every 3 or 4 days.

 Dr. Caren Campbell loves it, “I love ketoconazole shampoo for a variety of conditions from dandruff aka seborrheic dermatitis of the scalp and beard and tinea versicolor on the chest and back.
 Both are conditions caused by an overgrowth of the normal yeast that lives on our skin.
 Ketoconazole helps reduce the number of those organisms on the skin.